-\begin{rema}\lb{rema1} We note that, instead of the above simple expression, in the nonabelian case $\mathrm U(N>1)$, the Haar measure presents also a weight function factor besides the product of Lebesgue measures. \end{rema} \begin{rema}\lb{rema2} In the $A_b$ variables, the Boltzmann factor, for $a\searrow 0$, is approximately for $d=2,3$ and , for $d=4$ and $g\searrow 0$.
+\begin{rema}\lb{rema1} We note that, instead of the above simple expression, in the nonabelian case $\mathrm U(N>1)$, the Haar measure presents also a weight function factor besides the product of Lebesgue measures \cite{Nelson,Holland,Marinov,Euler}. \end{rema} \begin{rema}\lb{rema2} In the $A_b$ variables, the Boltzmann factor, for $a\searrow 0$, is approximately for $d=2,3$, and for $d=4$ and $g\searrow 0$.
 In both cases, the action approximates the continuum model action.

 In the $ \chi_b$ variables, the Boltzmann factor, for $a\searrow 0$, is approximately for $d=2,3$ and the same holds for $d=4$ and $g\searrow 0$.
 Here, in both cases, the action is independent of the lattice spacing $a$.
-In the above quadratic approximation of the action, the model can be solved explicitly by diagonalizing the quadratic form of the action. \end{rema}
+In the above quadratic approximation of the action, the model can be solved explicitly by diagonalizing the corresponding quadratic form. \end{rema}

 We now define more precisely and analyze our approximate model.
-We define our approximate model and give the bond gauge integration procedure.
-This is done case by case in the spacetime dimension $d$.
-For simplicity, we identify coordinates of a lattice site in each lattice direction with the labels $1,2,\ldots,L$.
+We also outline the bond gauge integration procedure.
+This is done for each value of the spacetime dimension $d=2,3,4$.
+For simplicity, we identify coordinates of a lattice site in each lattice direction, $\mu=0,1,2,\ldots,(d-1)$, with the labels $1,2,\ldots,L$.
 We have: \begin{itemize} \item $d=4$: For $x^0\,=\,L, L-1,\ldots,2$, set the plaquette actions to zero in the planes parallel to the $\mu\nu\,=\,12,13,23$ coordinate planes.
-For $x^0\,=\,1$, $x^3\,=\,L,\ldots,2$, set the plaquette actions to zero in the coordinate planes parallel to the $12$-plane; \item $d=3$: For $x^0\,=\,L,L-1,\ldots,2$, set to zero the plaquette actions in the planes parallel to the $12$-plane; \item $d=2$: maintain all the plaquette actions. \end{itemize}

-\begin{rema} \lb{rema3new} We remark that a simpler approximate model can be defined by setting to zero {\em all} horizontal plaquette actions.
-Such a model can also be solved exactly with the same results as given here for our approximate model.
+For $x^0\,=\,1$, $x^3\,=\,L,\ldots,2$, set the plaquette actions to zero in the coordinate planes parallel to the $12$-plane; \item $d=3$: For $x^0\,=\,L,L-1,\ldots,2$, set to zero the plaquette actions in the planes parallel to the $12$-plane; \item $d=2$: maintain all the plaquette actions. \end{itemize} \begin{rema} \lb{rema3new} We remark that a simpler approximate model can be defined by setting to zero {\em all} horizontal plaquette actions.
+Such a model can also be solved exactly and the same results given here, for our approximate model, also hold.
 Boundary effects disappear in the thermodynamic limit.
 In our approximate model, fewer plaquette actions are discarded. \end{rema}

-{\em Simplified, Approximate Model with the Abelian Gauge Group $\mathcal G=\mathrm U(1)$}: With these definitions, we now perform the bond integration.
+{\em Simplified, Approximate Model for the Abelian Gauge Group $\mathcal G=\mathrm U(1)$}: With these definitions, we now perform the bond integration.
 For ease of visualization, we carry it out explicitly for $d=3$.